PhilS94/QR-Code-Scanner/README.md

  - **Generate Mode**: *[-generate] [ground-truth-path] [output-path]*
 Read images stored at *ground-truth-path* and generate synthetic dataset at output-path.
-The backgroundimage folder *99_bg* has to be located next to the input folder *ground-truth-path*.
+The background image folder *99_bg* has to be located next to the input folder *ground-truth-path*.

 **Examples**
 - *"-generate" "data/00_ground_truth" "data"*